WisTex/Raconteur/FEDERATION.md

 Comments

-Zap provides permission control and moderation of comments.
+This project provides permission control and moderation of comments.
 By default comments are only accepted from existing connections.
 This can be changed by the individual.
 Other sites MAY use zot:commentPolicy (string) as a guide if they do not wish to provide comment abilities where it is known in advance they will be rejected.
 A Reject/Note activity will be sent if the comment is not permitted.
 There is currently no response for moderated content, but will likely also be represented by Reject/Note.

 'commentPolicy' can be any of